m-expunged/guacamole-sharp/README.md

 ### Default Guacd, WebSocket server and token settings

-By default, the GuacamoleSharp WebSocket server listens on port 8080 and tries to connect to guacd on port 4822.
+By default, the guacamole-sharp WebSocket server listens on port 8080 and tries to connect to guacd on port 4822.
 If you want to specify different default ports you can change them in the appsettings.json.
 Here you can also specify the token password if Docker isn't an option.
 Make sure the guacd port here is the same as the port of the actual guacd docker image!

 ```json
 "Password": "YourTokenEncryptionPasswordHere",